Two Fux: Critical reception

-Mike Wass of Idolator regarded the song as a "defiant rock anthem about living life on your own terms".
-Sabrina Finkelstein of Billboard magazine wrote that the lyrics are "very fitting for pride month".
-Shirley Halperin of Variety magazine wrote: "For 'Two Fux,' the singer comes back around to his sweet spot — vocal falsettos and mid-tempo pop hooks — with the confidence of someone who seems, musically, at least, finally content with his life.
+Sabrina Finkelstein of Billboard wrote that the lyrics are "very fitting for pride month".
+Shirley Halperin of Variety wrote: "For 'Two Fux,' the singer comes back around to his sweet spot — vocal falsettos and mid-tempo pop hooks — with the confidence of someone who seems, musically, at least, finally content with his life.
 Or at least that what the line 'Namaste right here' suggests."
 Bianca Gracie of Fuse wrote: "The pop powerhouse brushes off the haters who have issues with his life choices ever so casually atop a soaring, electric guitar-dotted production."
 Melanie Gomez of CelebMix called the song "an edgy mood boosting track", with "empowering lyrics".

 Live performances

 On June 22, 2017, Lambert made his debut of the song on the American late-night talk show Jimmy Kimmel Live!, as part of Queen's mini-concert.
 Talking about the live performances with Queen in the interview with Out magazine, Lambert said: "It's been great.
 I had the opportunity to play Brian [May] and Roger [Taylor] some of the stuff I'm working on, right now, when we started tour rehearsals two weeks back.
 Brian immediately called me after I sent him "Two Fux" over email and he said, "I can't get it out of my head.
 I listened to it once and it's stuck already."
 I said, "That's a good sign, don't you think?"
 We started talking about it and decided to play it on the road.
 The song has a sort of glam sensibility to it, so it's something that was not a big stretch for the band to adapt to."